Massive August 2017 update like whoa

 you can now build things!
 Press up on the D-pad or Z to open the build menu

 The ships may not have any differences besides looks health; some combat looking ones may have a lead indicator but maybe that's an upgrade.
+UPDATE: ships are different now like whoa.
+They have shield/damage/warp stats along with different classes and handling.

 Moving inventories around is a pain, but planning ahead helps.